acogoluegnes/Spring-Batch-Workshop/README.md

 * item processor: embedding business logic in an ItemProcessor
 * logging skipped items: using a skip listener to log skipped items
 * file reading partitioning: multithreading reading and processing of files
+* file dropping launching: launching a job when there's a new file on a FTP server

 TBD:

-* triggering a job execution with an external event (using Spring Integration)

 ## Installation instructions